ibm-messaging/kafka-connect-xml-converter/README.md

 ## Example uses

-Use **`XmlConverter`** with Source Connectors to produce structured Connect records to Kafka topics as XML strings.
+Use **`XmlConverter`** with source connectors to produce structured Connect records to Kafka topics as XML strings.

 ```properties
 value.converter=com.ibm.eventstreams.kafkaconnect.plugins.xml.XmlConverter
 value.converter.schemas.enable=false
 ```

-Use **`XmlConverter`** with Source Connectors to produce Connect records to Kafka topics as XML strings, with an embedded XSD schema. (requires structs)
+Use **`XmlConverter`** with source connectors to produce Connect records to Kafka topics as XML strings, with an embedded XSD schema (requires structured objects).

 ```properties
 value.converter=com.ibm.eventstreams.kafkaconnect.plugins.xml.XmlConverter
 value.converter.schemas.enable=true
 ```

-Use **`XmlTransformation`** with Sink Connectors to convert a Connect record containing an XML string into a structured Connect record.
+Use **`XmlTransformation`** with sink connectors to convert a Connect record containing an XML string into a structured Connect record.

 ```properties
 transforms=xmlconvert